 Patients are sometimes taken off guard when they learn that they have a few cavities but they don’t have any symptoms.
 It is far better to treat a small cavity than to wait until they have symptoms, such as pain.
 By the time there are symptoms, the cavity may have spread to infect the dental pulp, necessitating a root canal procedure or an extraction to eliminate the infection.

-Regular dental checkups, at least twice a year, will greatly reduce the likelihood that a dental cavity will go undetected and spread, causing pain and infecting the dental pulp.
+Regular dental checkup, at least twice a year, will greatly reduce the likelihood that a dental cavity will go undetected and spread, causing pain and infecting the dental pulp.

 Cavities are detected a number of ways.
 The most common are clinical (visual & tactile checkup) and radiographic (X-ray) examinations.